 Statement of profit or loss (2)

+30i.
+Under IFRS, as explained in Part 1, paragraphs 45-47, the presentation of the income and expenses in the three IFRS 18 categories of ‘operating’, ‘investing’ and ‘financing’ refers to the main business activities of ‘a retail and investment bank’.
+Appropriate reclassifications of income and expenses by using the relevant residual items of the statement of profit or loss shall be made in case of different main business activities.
+For the purpose of reporting in the statement of profit or loss, the terms ‘operating assets’ and ‘operating liabilities’ refer to assets and liabilities related to the institution’s main business activities, as assessed in accordance with IFRS 18, paragraphs 49 - 51, B30 - B41; while ‘investing financial assets’ and ‘investing non-financial assets’ refer to investments made by the institution that are not related to its main business activities; ‘non-operating liabilities’ refer to liabilities that arise from transactions that do not involve only the raising of finance as defined in IFRS 18, paragraph 59 (b) and not related to the institution’s main business activites.

-Interest income and interest expense from financial instruments measured at fair value through profit or loss and from hedging derivatives classified in the category ‘hedge accounting’ shall be reported either separately from other gains and losses under items ‘interest income’ and ‘interest expense’ (‘clean price’) or as part of gains or losses from these categories of instruments (‘dirty price’).
+31. Interest income and interest expense from financial instruments measured at fair value through profit or loss and from hedging derivatives classified in the category ‘hedge accounting’ shall be reported either separately from other gains and losses under items ‘interest income’ and ‘interest expense’ (‘clean price’) or as part of gains or losses from these categories of instruments (‘dirty price’).
 The clean or dirty price approach shall be applied consistently for all financial instruments measured at fair value through profit or loss and for hedging derivatives classified in the category ‘hedge accounting’.